Dr. Martina Melzer, published: 04/28/2022

 Pacing means something like: Know your energy limit and - if possible - don't exceed it too often.
-For people with Fatigue, ME/CFS and Long Covid, this is so
+For people with ME/CFS and Long Covid, this is so important to

 In the video, I explain how I've been able to incorporate pacing into my daily life to stop the constant deterioration of my condition.

 The video is in German!
 To watch it in English, please activate the subtitles via the settings button in the video.
 Then choose your language.

 Key points from the video:

 - Determine status quo with activity logs and a fitness tracker to find out what takes the most energy - physically, mentally, emotionally.

 - Plan: divide up strenuous and less strenuous activities, throughout the day and week, schedule fixed breaks.